There are many functions of a business letter. We discuss here some functions depending on its paragraphs.

 Set the Tone of the Letter;

-The first paragraph should set the courteous and friendly tone which will create a positive image towards outsiders.
+The first paragraph should set a courteous and friendly tone which will create a positive image towards outsiders.

 The introduction of the business letter should be a complete sentence to provide useful information.